mhwlng/msfs-bindings/README.md

 # msfs-bindings

-Export Microsoft Flight Simulator Key and Joystick bindings to a csv file
+Export Microsoft Flight Simulator Key and Joystick bindings to csv files.

 Set remotPath in appsettings.json to the directory where the inputprofile files are :